Indian shares post worst day in two months as HDFC Bank drags finance stocks

-HDFC Bank (HDBK.NS) was the top loser, ending down about 3.4% after it missed quarterly profit expectations on Saturday as bad loan provisions rose and asset quality deteriorated.
-The Nifty Bank index (.NSEBANK) slipped 1.9%. read more
+HDFC Bank was the top loser, ending down about 3.4% after it missed quarterly profit expectations on Saturday as bad loan provisions rose and asset quality deteriorated.
+The Nifty Bank index slipped 1.9%.

 Shares of HDFC Life were down 2.8% after the company reported a 33% fall in quarterly profit as claims soared due to the second COVID-19 wave.